 The landscape of IT security is also growing.
 There are so many new products, services and specialisms within the industry as a result of the heightened awareness.

 “Regulatory updates like GDPR have changed the reasons why businesses care about security.”

 Privacy plays a role in this understanding.
-There are currently debates regarding people’s right to privacy online, specifically with social media, which are all related to cyber security and keeps the industry a hot topic.
+There are currently debates regarding people’s right to privacy online, specifically with social media, which are all related to security and keeps the industry a hot topic.

 It has driven a lot more investment into cyber security to protect businesses from data breaches and the impact they have on an organisation as awareness increases.

 Businesses are relying more on remote working whether it’s full-time or part-time.
-There are cyber security considerations needed to facilitate remote working.
+There are security considerations needed to facilitate remote working.